-We operate in four reportable business segments of the HVACR industry.
-Our reportable segments include Residential Heating & Cooling, Commercial Heating & Cooling, Service Experts and Refrigeration.
-For more detailed information regarding our reportable segments, see Note 21 in the Notes to our Consolidated Financial Statements.
+We operate in four reportable business segments of the heating, ventilation, air conditioning and refrigeration, ("HVACR") industry.
+Our reportable segments are Residential Heating & Cooling, Commercial Heating & Cooling, Service Experts and Refrigeration.
+For more detailed information regarding our reportable segments, see Note 19 in the Notes to our Consolidated Financial Statements.

 Our products and services are sold through a combination of distributors, independent and company-owned dealer service centers, other installing contractors, wholesalers, manufacturers' representatives, original equipment manufacturers and to national accounts.
 The demand for our products and services is seasonal and dependent on the weather.
 Warmer than normal summer temperatures generate strong demand for replacement air conditioning and refrigeration products and services and colder than normal winter temperatures have the same effect on heating products and services.
 Conversely, cooler than normal summers and warmer than normal winters depress HVACR sales and services.
 In addition to weather, demand for our products and services is influenced by national and regional economic and demographic factors, such as interest rates, the availability of financing, regional population and employment trends, new construction, general economic conditions and consumer spending habits and confidence.
+A substantial portion of the sales in each of our business segments is attributable to replacement business, with the balance comprised of new construction business.

 The principal elements of cost of goods sold in our manufacturing operations are components, raw materials, factory overhead, labor and estimated costs of warranty expense.
 In our Service Experts segment, the principal components of cost of goods sold are equipment, parts and supplies and labor.
 The principal raw materials used in our manufacturing processes are steel, copper and aluminum.
-In recent years, increased prices for these commodities and related components have challenged us and the HVACR industry in general.
-We seek to mitigate the impact of higher commodity prices through a combination of price increases for our products and services, commodity contracts, improved production efficiency and cost reduction initiatives.
-We also seek to mitigate volatility in the prices of these commodities by entering into futures contracts and fixed forward contracts.
+In recent years, the volatility of commodity prices and related components has impacted us and the HVACR industry in general.
+We endeavor to mitigate the impact of higher commodity prices through a combination of price increases, commodity contracts, improved production efficiency and cost reduction initiatives.
+We also partially mitigate volatility in the prices of these commodities by entering into futures contracts and fixed forward contracts.